SteffenReith/J1Sc/README.md

 * Clone and install the latest version of Verilator from http://git.veripool.org/git/verilator

-* Clone and install the latest version of tty0tty from https://github.com/freemed/tty0tty.git.
+* Clone and install the latest version of tty0tty from https://github.com/SteffenReith/tty0tty.git.
 Load the kernel module by `insmod tty0tty.ko`.
+To make the installation permanent, install the kernel module according to your distribution (for Ubuntu 16.04.3 LTS ``cp tty0tty.ko /lib/modules/`uname -r`/kernel/drivers/misc`` and `depmod -a`).
+Alternatively you can update the tty0tty submodule by `git submodule update --init --recursive`.
+You can install the kernel-module by running `scripts/installTTY`.
 You have to set the permission of `/dev/tnt0` and `/dev/tnt1` such that they are user read- and writeable.
-To make the installation permanently, install the kernel module according to your distribution (for Ubuntu 16.04.3 LTS ``cp tty0tty.ko /lib/modules/`uname -r`/kernel/drivers/misc`` and `depmod -a`).
 You can set the permissions of ´/dev/tnt0´ and ´/dev/tnt1´ by udev after every reboot automatically.
 For this see the udev-rule `55-tty-tnt.rules` in the directory `doc/udev`, modify it to your needs (e.g. the dialout group) and copy it e.g. to `/etc/udev/rules.d`.

 * Go to your cloned J1Sc copy and type `cd toolchain/forth`